sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/phase1-establish_power_distribution.md

 The red and brown wire pair (from the flight controller box) is a component which requires power.
 It takes this power and simply passes it along to the white stub on the other end.
 What is the point of this?
 In a latter phase, you will connect the white stub to your flight controller.
 This will allow the flight controller to *observe* or *monitor* the power traversing the PDB.
 For this reason, the red and brown wire pair is called the *battery monitor lead*.

 **TODO:** Solder the red and brown wire pair to the PDB.
 Due to its small size, you will need to solder onto another pair of wires, e.g. BEC wires.
 The red wire should connect to a positive (+) pad and the brown wire should connect to a negative (-) pad.
 **WARNING**: While trying to solder on these wires, you may accidentally unsolder the existing wires from the PDB.
-We recommend temporarily holding down the existing wires with a long-nose plier, tape, or helping hands.
+We recommend temporarily holding down the existing wires with long-nose pliers, tape, or helping hands.

 <figure>
     <figcaption>ESCs, BEC, and red/brown connector soldered to PDB</figcaption>